GeorgeD88/Spotify-QuickSaver/README.md

 Another common usage would be to use the ***main playlist*** for songs you 100% would like to save, while using the ***other playlist*** for songs you might save.
 Once you're done with your listening session, you can come back to Spotify and give the other songs a second look and decide which ones you'd like to definitely save.
 The ideas are endless, it's up to you to decide how you want to use the 2 playlists.

-**Undoing the Last QuickSave**
+**Undoing the Last Quicksave**
 If you change your mind about the song you just quicksaved, you can ***undo save*** to unlike it and remove it from the playlist it was saved to. **Note** that you can only undo one time after saving a song, meaning you won't be able to undo again until you quicksave another song.

 **Toggle Like**
 In addition to quicksaving, you can simply ***toggle like*** to save (or unsave) the currently playing song to your Spotify library, without saving it to a playlist.

 ## LED Signal Guide :traffic_light:
-**Spotify QuickSave** makes use of 3 LEDs (green, yellow, red) to provide clear and immediate feedback from the app when you press buttons, such as successful saves, errors, and warnings.
+**Spotify QuickSaver** makes use of 3 LEDs (green, yellow, red) to provide clear and immediate feedback from the app when you press buttons, such as successful saves, errors, and warnings.
 Here is what each signal means based on what button triggered it:

 1. **Toggle Like**
    - Green flash :green_circle:: song was successfully **liked**